- Democrats took control of the House of Representatives thanks to the 2018 midterm elections.

-Money and politics have become inseparable in America, with elections and campaigns more expensive than ever.
+Money and politics have become inseparable in America, with elections and campaigns more expensive than ever, especially in light of the 2018 midterm elections.
 Super PACs, although barred from coordinating with politicians directly, can help raise millions of dollars for a campaign and singlehandedly sway the outcome of an election.

-GOBankingRates explored the connection between politics and money in a new analysis that determined the wealthiest congressional districts in the U.S. The report analyzed all 435 congressional districts in the nation, using income data sourced from the Census Bureau’s 2016 American Community Survey.
+GOBankingRates explored the connection between politics and money in a new analysis that determined the wealthiest congressional districts in the U.S. after the 2018 midterm election results came in.
+The report analyzed all 435 congressional districts in the nation, using income data sourced from the Census Bureau’s 2016 American Community Survey.

 Keep reading to find out where the richest congressional districts are in America — and which party represents them.